Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management

 \item We compare our GREEN-AI based proposed solution with a modified greedy algorithm.
 Simulation results show that the GREEN-AI approach improves the total EE of the system by 19\% for a fixed 50k target number of bits.

 \end{itemize} The rest of the paper is organized as follows.
 Section II discusses related works, Section III presents the system model and problem definition, Section IV explains the proposed solution, Section V presents simulation findings, and Section VI concludes the paper.
-Moreover, the notations used in the paper are listed in Table~\ref{tabnot}.